graphs4value/refinery/subprojects/docs/src/develop/contributing/commands.md

 Builds and serves the refinery frontend on port 1313.
 Saved changes to most source files are immediately reflected in the browser without reload.

-Before running this command, you need to start [`gradlew serveBackend`](#servebackend) to provide a backend for the frontend to connect to.
+Before running this command, you need to start [`./gradlew serveBackend`](#servebackend) to provide a backend for the frontend to connect to.
 The development server of the frontend will proxy all WebSocket connections to the backend.

 The following environmental variables influence the behavior of this command: